Why choose GCSEs in Separate Sciences

 The work is externally assessed by terminal examinations at the end of Y11.
 There are no controlled assessments.
 Progress will be monitored by internal assessments which take place at the end of every Unit.

 Paper 1 exam (June Year11) 1 hour 45 minutes 50% of the GCSE

 Paper 2 exam (June Year11) 1 hour 45 minutes 50% of the GCSE

 How can I use this course after Year 11/ in the future?

-The work covered in GCSE Biology is an ideal preparation for progressing to A- Level study.
+The work covered in GCSE Physics is an ideal preparation for progressing to A- Level study or a degree.
 A number of students may also progress to vocational scientific qualifications.
-Biology is an important aspect of many different careers particularly for those interested in engineering, architecture, medicine, communications, aviation, aerospace, environmental (such as alternative energy), electronics, computing, national grid and finance.
+Physics is an important aspect of many different careers particularly for those interested in engineering, architecture, medicine, communications, aviation, aerospace, environmental (such as alternative energy), electronics, computing, national grid and finance.

 Mr Lilly: Head of Science Department